asim/turbo/README.md

 ## Overview

 Proxy GPT is an API backend with AI built-in.
 Create users, groups and chats, perform signup and authentication, including prompt/streaming responses from ChatGPT.
 All requests are forwarded using a shared key with context caching included by default.
-Requests are stored in a database for filtering, auditing, etc.
+Events are stored in the database for filtering, auditing, etc.

 ## Features